a-dumont/SignalProcessing/README.md

 # SignalProcessing
-C++ methods wrapped with pybind11 for signal processing.
+C++ methods wrapped with pybind11 for signal processing and whatever else I might need.

 # Installation
 ## Before installing
-- Make sure Python and pip are installed on your system
+- Make sure Python and pip are installed on your system.
-- On windows the use of cygwin is recommended
+- On windows it is possible to compile via mingw in wsl2 or cygwin.

 # Dependencies
 - FFTW3